tanaybasak/designsystem/scss/components/header/readme.md

 ## File Uploader

 The header spans the full width of the viewport and is the topmost element in the UI.
 Header elements are persistent within a product.

+Example of header

 #### Use a header when: